24 minutes with Amy Harrity

 Amy: I remember that part of our conversation, too, because I'm the same way.
 For as a long as since I've discovered photography, and made it a profession, everything has had a destination or end goal in mind.
 And kind of back to what I was saying—giving up on that concept created so much space for me to do something because I like it.
 Mexico City was an intense experience, though.

 Amy: I did a lot of research on his architectural principles, which revolve around beauty, solitude, mythicism, and how the spaces are extremely ethereal.
 I don't know how to explain it, but it's like you're watching the earth from another planet.
-The first place that we scouted were these six massive colour blocked towers that are in the middle of two freeways, which you can kind of walk around.
+The first place that we scouted were these six massive color blocked towers that are in the middle of two freeways, which you can kind of walk around.
 You can see a Chili's, Bed Bath & Beyond, but you feel like like you are on mars because the towers are next to them and these freeways.
 I had a very emotional response to being in his spaces.
 He actually coined the term emotional architecture which I didn't know until after the trip.

 Mo: Did you see anything there that made you want to not take a picture, but observe it?

 Amy: [laughing] The purpose of being there was to shoot so not really.
 We did tour his chapel and the nuns made us give them our phones and cameras.
 It was an hour-and-a-half tour of the space and there were a few moments where I thought about taking a picture since I still had a camera under my jacket, but, A, I didn't want to piss these nuns off, and, B, it's really nice to experience something that you won't have a photo of.
-Everything's kind of compartmentalised in his rooms so they lead you into other spaces, which becomes a sort of reveal, and I was having some weird spiritual moments there.
+Everything's kind of compartmentalized in his rooms so they lead you into other spaces, which becomes a sort of reveal, and I was having some weird spiritual moments there.
 I'm an Atheist, so that's a lot coming from me. [both laughing]

 Amy: I remember seeing the tagline on the document of the interview when you first sent it to me, and it said, "Good pictures happen when people feel comfortable in their skin."
-I realised on this trip it's the opposite of that. [laughing] Good pictures happen when I feel comfortable in my skin.
+I realized on this trip it's the opposite of that. [laughing] Good pictures happen when I feel comfortable in my skin.